AdrienSF/world-keyring/README.md

 I claim this system is secure, but I have not yet evaluated it's cryptographic security in theory, nor have I tested it in practice, so this may end up being just a cool idea that doesn't actually work. (like communism)

+## Project status
+I've only just started with a simple prototype.